 We discuss hair products during your visit because the correct usage cannot be overstated.
 As well, I share what I've learned about locs, having had them for 13 years and for 20 years, I've assisted others during their locing journey.

 Q. What do you like most about your job?

 A. I enjoy passing on information about how to care for natural hair.

 I enjoy knowing that you are pleased with how I care for your hair.

-One of my clients said that our visits are workshops because we interact, share information, and find solutions to challeges.
-This may not be for everyone, but for those interested, I engage freely and fully.
+One of my clients said that our visits are workshops because we interact, share information, and find solutions to hair challenges.

 Q. What questions do customers most commonly ask you?
 What's your answer?

 A. Will you start locs with 2 inches of hair?
 Yes

 What about straight and loosely curly hair?
 I am not proficient at starting locs for straight, slightly straight, or loosely curled hair.